wo3kie/cxxDojo/README.md

 Implement a set of functions to calculate numerical integration for a function _f(x)_ in range _(a,b)_.

 **53. lu.cpp**
 Implement a function to make a LU decomposition of a matrix.
+From [Wikipedia](https://en.wikipedia.org/wiki/LU_decomposition) LU decomposition factors a matrix as the product of a lower triangular matrix _L_ and an upper trianguar matrix _U_ _A_=_LU_.

 **54. ode.cpp**
 Implement a function to solve a first order ordinary differential equation numerically with Euler's and Runge-Kutta methods.